Nihal018/Data_Analysis_and_Webscrapping/README.md

 # Data_Analysis_and_Webscrapping
-Crawling and Analysis of Internships on Job Portals - Internshala.
+Crawling and Analysis of Jobs on Job Portals - Internshala.

 ## Introduction